Academic year 2020/21

 Office for Students Young Participation Rates

-Maps of young HE participation rates for local areas are published by the Office for Students and can be viewed here.
+Maps of young HE participation rates for local areas are published by the Office for Students and can be viewed here (opens in a new tab).

 Census 2021